actano/service-conventions/Readme.md

 We want to meet a certain standard when developing and deploying services.

+## Nodejs

+We use nodejs LTS version 10.

 ## Requirements

 In order to deploy anything to Kubernetes, it needs to be packaged in a docker image.